sanscript-tech/hacking-tools-scripts/Python/Count_number _of _files/README.md

 ## How to Run?

-* Create folder in your desktop and copy the path
+* Create folder in your desktop
-* HOME_FOLDER = paste the path name
+* Enter the path of your Folder
 * Run 'Count_number_of_files.py'

 ## Output